Oliver Byrne (mathematician)

 Oliver Byrne (/bɜrn/; 31 July 1810 – 9 December 1880) was a civil engineer and prolific author of works on subjects including mathematics, geometry, and engineering.
 He is best known for his 'coloured' book of Euclid's Elements.
 He was also a large contributor to Spon's Dictionary of Engineering.

 Family and early life

 Byrne reports the Vale of Avoca, County Wicklow, Ireland as his birthplace.
 The son of Lawrence Oliver Byrne and Mary Byrne, he had a younger brother John who co-authored a book with him.
 Little is known about his childhood.
 He emerges in Dublin at age 20 with his first publication.
 By the age of 29, Byrne was noted as the "principal support of an aged mother and sisters in Ireland."
 Later in England, he was appointed Professor of Mathematics in the College for Civil Engineers at Putney.

 Marriage

 His wife Eleanor (née Rugg), was 12 years younger than Oliver and published meteorological articles and books.
-She is featured on a token struck to commemorate Oliver Byrne's invention of Byneore.
+She is featured on a token struck to commemorate Oliver Byrne's invention of Byrneore, a metal alloy intended to look similar to gold and silver.